47rooks/typing-tutor/README.md

      + Delete the old files that you are replacing.
        + In theory you can leave them in place and replace index.html last and the old version will work until the new one is in place.

+### Ideas for Improvements

+   + Add timer to calculate word rate
+   + Add error counter so that an accuracy estimate can be displayed.
+Error counting must work whether errors are displayed or not.
+   + Add option to save reference text to local storage for reuse later
+   + Add option for to reset and practice the same text again

 ### Known Bugs/ToDos

    + Changing size of font does not work during the actual practice typing session.
 We should